 University of Alaska Museum of the North • (907) 474-7505

-The UA Museum of the North is also a vital component of UAF's research and education facilities.
-The museum's research collections contain 1.4 million artifacts and specimens, representing millions of years of biological diversity and thousands of years of cultural tradition in the North.
-Using the collections, university students work with the museum's faculty on original research aimed at interpreting the region's dynamic environment and cultures.
+The museum's research collections hold more than 1.4 million artifacts and specimens representing millions of years of biodiversity and more than 11,000 years of cultural traditions in the North.
+These collections form the foundation for the museum's exhibits and education programs and serve as a critical source of data for issues unique to the circumpolar North.
+Using the collections, university students work with the museum's faculty curators on original research aimed at interpreting the region's dynamic environment and cultures.